 However it is still a far cry from the house the Qadiris left behind in Damascus after witnessing shellings, shootings and killings.

 "We saw this was much better than other camps.
 It's clean.
 There are jobs, schools and clinics," Mona tells me.
 "I just hadn't expected the water pumps and shared bathrooms."

 "This isn't how we used to live but, really, it's not bad," says Khalil who used to work installing central heating and air conditioning systems.

 He explains how the family has been displaced in southern Syria for two years.

 "During this time we had no jobs and we couldn't find money even for food," he says.
 "We just didn't know what to do any more.
 It looks like we will be in this camp for a long time.
-We're lost."'Sense of normalcy'
+We're lost."

 Just before Azraq camp opened, the UNHCR head here, Bernadette Castel, showed me around.

 She explained how aid agencies and the Jordanian authorities had learnt lessons at Zaatari Camp, which was opened in a hurry as Syrians rushed across the nearby border in 2012.